-Pamela Alexandra Leaves Little Of Her Curvy Figure To The Imagination In Barely There Bikini
+Pamela Alexandra Leaves Little Of Her Curvy Figure To The Imagination In Barely-There Bikini

 “This is what dreams are made of,” one other follower chimed in.

 Pamela frequently takes to the social media platform to promote the brand Fashion Nova Curve, a global plus-size fashion brand.
-Many of the bikinis and swimsuit she models are from the brand.
-She has also earned recognition after starring in the music video for “No Mediocre” by T.I. as part of the ads by Fashion Nova Curve and Pretty Little Thing, according to edailybuzz.com.
+Many of the bikinis and swimsuits she models are from the brand.
+She has also earned recognition after starring in the music video for “No Mediocre” by T.I. as part of the ads by Fashion Nova Curve and Pretty Little Thing, according to edailybuzz.

 Those wanting to see more of the Swiss-Brazilian’s selfies and sexy photos can head over to her Instagram page.